MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Remove-AzureRmADApplication.md

 ```

 ### -Force
-Switch to delete an application without a confirmation.
+Forces the command to run without asking for user confirmation.

 ```yaml
 Type: SwitchParameter